fishcus/KAP-manual/en/model/cube/topN.en.md

 ## Test Statistics

-We designed a test case to calculate the top 100 elements using the **parallel SpaceSaving** among a generated data set (with commons-math3’s ZipfianDistribution).
-The entity’s occurancy follows the Zipfian distribution, adjusting the parameters of Zipfian exponent, space, entity cardinality and dataset size time to times, compare the result with the accurate result (using mergesort) to collect the statistics, we get a rough accuracy report in below.
+We designed a test case to calculate the top 100 elements using the **parallel SpaceSaving** among a generated data set (with commons-math3’s Zipfian Distribution).
+The entity’s occurrence follows the Zipfian distribution, adjusting the parameters of Zipfian exponent, space, entity cardinality and dataset size time to times, compare the result with the accurate result (using merge sort) to collect the statistics, we get a rough accuracy report in below.

 The first column is the entity cardinality, which means among how many entities to identify the top 100 elements.
 The other three columns represent how much space using in the algorithm: 20X means using 2,000, 50X means use 5,000, and so on.
 Each cell of the table shows how many records are matched with the real result; if the error (or say difference) is less than 5 per million of total data size, then we would think it is matched.
 E.g, for a 1 million data set, if the difference < 5.
 The SpaceSaving is calculated in parallel with 10 threads.